Paultree/dcs-tech-test/README.md

 - Employee list that renders on main page with summary of their information: name, years employed, contract type and email.
 - Remove button that deletes employee from database.
 - Form hides the end date input if user selects permanent option.
+- Added a page that allows user to edit current employee details.

 # Known Issues

 # Future Goals

 - add in a modify feature which allows user to update certain information about existing employees.
+- add in test suites for front end and back end.

 # Change Logs